longnca/iris-prediction-django-web-app/README.md

 ## Data

 ![iris_species](./assets/iris_species.png)
-*(Credit: Wikimedia)*

-This data sets consists of the measurements of petal and sepal length/width of iris flowers.
-There are 3 different types of irises’ (Setosa, Versicolour, and Virginica) as the target variable for the machine learning model.
+This data set consists of the petal and sepal length/width measurements of iris flowers.
+There are three different types of irises (Setosa, Versicolour, and Virginica) as the target variable for the machine learning model.

-The dataset is a CSV file which contains a set of 150 records under 5 attributes - Petal Length, Petal Width, Sepal Length, Sepal width and Class(Species).
+The dataset is a CSV file that contains 150 records under 5 attributes: Petal Length, Petal Width, Sepal Length, Sepal width, and Class(Species).

 Read more about the Iris dataset [here](https://archive.ics.uci.edu/dataset/53/iris).